manolisvasilakis/smartgas/README.md

 ### Prerequisites

-* MySQL and Redis should be installed and configured approprialy.
+* MySQL and Redis should be installed and configured appropriatly.

 * GULP should be installed too.
 ```